Guide to Kiwi Etiquette for International Students e1644820444999

 Guide to Kiwi Etiquette for International Students

-If you plan to study and live in New Zealand as an international student, make sure to take note of these etiquette tips to help you be at your most behaved self:
+If you plan to live and study in New Zealand as an international student, make sure to take note of these etiquette tips to help you be at your most behaved self:

 International Students needs to understand Greeting style in New Zealand